bnidevs/the-hotbox/deployment/README.md

 ### read_s3_file.go

-this is a http api triggered lambda meant to read a file with a key from the querystring and return the contents
+this is a client side aws sdk triggered lambda meant to read a file with a key from the querystring and return the contents

 it is designed to be the handoff between the video processing and the s3 storage container